astigmatism/expressjs-crazyerics/README.md

 Good source for current GoodMerged sets of roms: http://tv-games.ru/download/nes.html

+CDN:

+Let's store the site's images on Google Drive. rsync them at each update:

+rsync -avz  ~/Projects/expressjs-crazyerics/public/images ~/Google\ Drive/expressjs-crazyerics/public

+Rom Storage:

+The collection of roms was too large to store on the server itself so I put them on the Synology and shared the folder.
+Symbolically link that folder to the public/roms folder: ln -s /Volumes/Crazyerics.com/public/roms/ ~/Projects/Production/expressjs-crazyerics/public/roms

 Good sets used in this project.
 As of this writing (8/19/15) these are the most up to date sets (I believe):

 GoodNES 3.23b 	- valid since 04/14